OneBitSoftware/Microsoft.AspNet.Identity.EntityFramework6/README.md

 ## Support

-Please note that I've used the Microsoft.AspNet.* in the hope that Microsoft might want to include this in the Identity repository.
+Please note that I've used the Microsoft.AspNet.* namespace in the hope that Microsoft might want to include this in the Identity repository.

 At this stage Microsoft do not support this library and it is not an official Microsoft library that is part of the official ASP.NET Identity 3 for which we get great support.